hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ## Create the LVM volumes

-Creating LVM volumes seems abstract and complex at first compared to traditional partitioning of Linux, but it is really very simple.
-There are three steps:
+Creating LVM volumes seems abstract and complex at first compared to traditional partitioning of Linux, but really it just has a few more layers of complexity to remember.

+Confusingly, LVM does not necessarily need a partition, as it can work on the block level.
+However, we WILL put it in its own partition; that way it can coexist with the UEFI boot partition we made.

+Our LVM partition uses the remaining space on the drive.
+The steps are:

+- create a primary LVM partition (code 8e00 in gdisk)
-- make the physical device LVM ready (pvcreate)
+- make the device LVM ready (pvcreate)
 - create a volume group to contain the volumes (vgcreate)
 - add volumes (lvcreate)

-It is no harder than those three steps.
-The volume creation in the last step is like creating partitions e.g., /, /home, swap.
+It is no harder than those four steps.
+The volume creation in the last step is like creating traditional partitions e.g., /, /home, and swap.